hiltonml/camera_trap_tools/code/documentation/autocopy.md

 ```<digit> = <full name of view>, <single-character abbreviation of view name>```

 ### [Animal_Detector]
-If you enable animal detection by setting the configuration variable ```detect_objects=1```, the configuration variables in this section are used.
+If you enable animal detection by setting the ```[Autocopy]``` configuration variable ```detect_objects=1```, the configuration variables in this section are used.

-* _max_nms_overlap_: maximum fraction of bounding box overlap allowed before non-maxima suppression routine prunes smaller box
+* _max_nms_overlap_: Maximum fraction of bounding box overlap allowed before non-maxima suppression routine prunes smaller box.
+This setting is only meaningful if the animal detection algorithm you are using is an object detector.
 * _supported_views_: comma separated list of abbreviated names for views the detector should be run on